pablodecm/paper-inferno/paper/paper.md

 a certain instantiation of the simulator parameters
 $\boldsymbol{\theta}_\textrm{MC}$.

-In experimental high-energy physics experiments, which are the scientific context that initially motivated this work, histograms of observation counts are the most commonly used non-parametric density estimator because the resulting likelihoods can be expressed as the product of Poisson factors, one for each of the considered bins.
+In experimental high-energy physics, histograms of observation counts are the most commonly used non-parametric density estimator because the resulting likelihoods can be expressed as the product of Poisson factors.
 A naive sample summary statistic can be built from the output of the neural network by simply assigning each observation $\boldsymbol{x}$ to a bin corresponding to the cardinality of the maximum element of